Frequently asked questions (FAQ)

 If a person has gluten intolerance, it means that the gluten protein causes them digestive problems such as gassiness, abdominal pain or diarrhoea.
 Gluten intolerance is sometimes confused with Celiac disease, which is more severe than intolerance.

-Please consult our physician or simply try our products and see how good they make you feel!
+Please consult a physician or simply try our products and see how good they make you feel!

 Celiac disease is an autoimmune disease where the ingestion of gluten leads to damage in the small intestines lining, which leads to medical complications, including malabsorption of some nutrients.
 Treatment can help, but this condition is largely understood to be incurable.